 2 Key Stages of Growing a Successful Agency

 So you’ve begun to see some growth and are getting more clients — great!
-But if you stay with the same strategy and don’t switch it up, eventually, you’re bound to hit a plateau.
+But if you stay with the same strategy and don’t switch it up, eventually, you won’t build the good bones of the foundation of your agency and you’re bound to hit a plateau.
 Francisco says there are 2 main stages his agency went through in order to see continued growth:

 - Team building.
 When you’re building a team, usually you’re the one that does all the hiring.
 After all, who better to find the right people for growing your team than you?
 But as you continue to grow, you’ll realize you just don’t have enough time to handpick every new member of your team.
 Francisco says the first big step was hiring an HR professional to recruit and hire new team members, as well as keep the existing ones happy.

 - Execution.
 Francisco recently brought on a COO to take care of the day-to-day execution.
 With a team of 90, he wants to focus on building relationships and working on the business, which will ultimately help the agency grow.